 Graphite: A type of giant covalent structure composed of carbon atoms.
 Each carbon atom is only bonded to three other carbon atoms in flat hexagonal sheets.
 This means there is one delocalised electron per carbon atom, so graphite can conduct electricity.
-The forces between the hexagonal layers in graphite are weak and so the layers can slide over each other.
+The forces between the hexagonal layers in graphite are weak and can slide over each other.